Ship a Pallet in 15 Easy Steps: A Beginners’ Guide

-Wooden pallets are durable, can handle a lot of weight, and are easy to repair, recycle and reuse.
+Wooden pallets are durable, they can handle a lot of weight, and they’re easy to repair, recycle and reuse.
 Their biggest drawback is their weight, which may increase the cost of the shipment.
 Also, wood is easily damaged by moisture, and splinters and other pallet deformations may cause injuries.

 Metal pallets can handle more weight than both wooden and plastic pallets.
 They’re also cheaper, easily sanitized, and do not corrode over time.
 Their main disadvantage is that they’re hard to repair, and are heavier than plastic pallets, which can increase the shipping cost.

 6. How to choose the right pallet type for shipping?

 Set your budget

 First, set your budget.
 Some pallets are cheaper than others, some can be used for a longer time, and some can be easily recycled.